Bringing the excitement of an ancient sport to fresh waters

 Dragon boat history

-Though the first Lake Superior Dragon Boat Festival was celebrated just nine years ago, the history of dragon boat racing itself can be traced to legends that date back more than 2,000 years.
+Though the first Lake Superior Dragon Boat Festival was celebrated just 16 years ago, the history of dragon boat racing itself can be traced to legends that date back more than 2,000 years.

 One such legend is based on ancient Chinese mythology, which identifies the dragon as the symbol for water.
 Believed to reign the rivers and seas and dictate the clouds and rains, the dragon and its clout incited superstitious Chinese villagers to conduct races in boats shaped like the formidable serpent.
 Conducted each year on the 5th day of the 5th lunar month of the Chinese calendar, these boat races were believed to not only assuage the rain gods, but also to forestall misfortune and encourage the rains needed for prosperity.